 Order 2.
 Marsupialia comprise Kangaroos, Phalangers, Wombats, and Opossums.
 They inhabit Australia, with its neighbouring islands, and North America.
 They are named from the fact that they possess pouch-like bags attached to the so-called marsupial bones, which are processes of the pubic bones.
-In the female the pouch is inverted, and serves as a receptacle for the offspring.
+In the male the pouch is everted, and supports the penis; in the female it is inverted, and serves as a receptacle for the offspring.
 Each oviduct of the female leads into a perfectly distinct uterus, which opens into a separate vagina, which is also the passage for the urine.
-This double condition of the uterus gives the name of didelphia (δις-, two; ἐελφύς, the womb) to the order.
+This double condition of the uterus gives the name of didelphia (δ{l} , two; $\delta{\ell}\lambda\phi\psi{\ell}$, the womb) to the order.
 That this is scarcely a sufficient circumstance upon which to ground the placental classification above referred to, is seen in the fact, that even the human uterus occasionally presents this peculiarity.
 Such a reversion is evidence enough that this double condition of the marsupial uterus does not constitute a broad line of demarcation between them and other mammals.
-In the male the vasa deferentia open into a cloaca common to the urinary and generative secretions, but which is distinct from the passage for the fæces.
-The two passages, however, open together, and are guarded by a common sphincter.
-The testes are never retained in the abdomen, as in Monotremata, but are suspended in a scrotum placed anteriorly to the penis.
+In the male the vasa deferentia open into a cloaca common to the urinary and generative secretions, but which is perfectly distinct from the passage for the fæces.
 Marsupials are implacental.
 The young are born in a very immature condition, and are conveyed by the tongue of the mother from the uterus to the marsupium, where they are glued, by a viscid secretion, to one of the nipples in that pouch.
 Here the young marsupial lives and grows, the milk being squeezed into its throat by the action of a sphincter muscle, which surrounds the gland itself, and therefore is not sucked.
-The epiglottis rises like a plug to be fixed into the posterior nares, so that the young creature is saved from any risk of being choked by the milk going the 'wrong way.'
+The epiglottis rises like a plug to be fixed into the posterior nares, so that the young creature is saved from any risk of being choked by the milk going 'the wrong way.'
 The cranium is composed of bones joined by suture.
 The coracoid bone is not a separate bone as in Monotremata, but is appended as a process to the scapula.
 Teeth always present, but only one set are ever cut.

-The Wombat is a nocturnal, phytophagous marsupial, inhabiting Australia; it resembles a gigantic guinea-pig, with short stumpy legs, no apparent neck, no visible tail, and a very fat round body covered with soft, light brown hair.
-Dental formula: $$i \frac{1-1}{1-1} c \frac{0-0}{0-0} pm \frac{1-1}{1-1} m \frac{4-4}{4-4} = 24.$$
+The Wombat is a nocturnal, phytophagous marsupial, inhabiting Australia; it resembles a gigantic guinea-pig, with short stumpy legs, no neck, no visible tail, and a very fat round body covered with soft, light brown hair.
+Dental formula and are used chiefly as organs of prehension.
+Dental formula

+$i \frac{1-1}{1-1} c \frac{0-0}{0-0} pm \frac{1-1}{1-1} m \frac{4-4}{4-4} = 24.$

-The Kangaroo is also a phytophagous Australian marsupial, distinguished by the great length and strength of the hinder limbs, which are the chief means of locomotion, and which in the 'old man kangaroo' assist the tail in preserving an equilibrium in the sitting position.
-The fore limbs are very slight, and are used chiefly as organs of prehension.
-Dental formula:
+The Kangaroo is also a phytophagous Australian marsupial, distinguished by the great length and strength of the hinder limbs, which are the chief means of locomotion, and which in the 'old man kangaroo,' assist the tail in preserving an equilibrium in the sitting position.
+The fore limbs are very slight,

-$$i \frac{3-3}{3-3} c \frac{0-0}{0-0} pm \frac{1-1}{1-1} m \frac{4-4}{4-4} = 32.$$
+$i \frac{3-3}{3-3} c \frac{0-0}{0-0} pm \frac{1-1}{1-1} m \frac{4-4}{4-4} = 28.$

-The Phalanger, Koala, or Native Sloth, is an arboreal phytophagous Australian marsupial, about the size of a large fox.
+The Phalanger, Koala, or Native Sloth, is an arboreal phytophagus Australian marsupial, about the size of a large fox.
 There are strong claws, two in front and two behind.
-They are called Phalangers, because the second and third toes on the hind limb are united together.
+They are called Phalangers because the second and third toes on the hind limb are united together.
 The Flying Phalanger, or Petaurus, performs extraordinary leaps or short flights by the aid of an integumental cloak, which the animal can extend between the fore and hind limbs.